cottrellr/aquaculture_mapping/README.md

 # mapping
 A general repository for storing spatial analysis methods I have used.
 Contents continually being added, currently includes:
-- Mapping data to country and EEZ polygons
+- Mapping data to country and EEZ polygons using national aquaculture data